City Girls: 2020–2022: City on Lock and solo careers

+2023–2024: RAW and hiatus

+JT continued to have an active solo career, with appearances on records such as Summer Walker’s “Ex for a Reason” (2021), the “Queen Mix” of Nicki Minaj’s “Super Freaky Girl" (2022), and Kali Uchis' "Muñekita" (2023), Stunna Girl's "Like Dat (Remix) (2023), and Doechii's "Alter Ego".
+She also released a string of singles as a solo artist including "Sideways" and "Okay", the latter of which was a U.S. Billboard Hot 100 hit.

+The duo's third studio album, RAW, was released in October 2023.
+The album was regarded as a commercial failure.
+The artists attribute its underperformance to "poor management", "bad timing" and the fact that they were based in different places at the time of the press run.
+The two rappers began to drift apart, and the duo split shortly thereafter.
+Yung Miami said in June 2024 that "it just wasn’t connecting, it just wasn’t working no more," and that they'd both agreed to focus on their solo careers.

 Personal lives

 JT grew up in both Carol City and Liberty City while Yung Miami grew up in Opa-locka.
 JT has said "my mother was an addict" and that "drugs ruined my childhood".
 At 17, they were performing in strip clubs, night clubs and block parties.
 Yung Miami said that she loved trap music from a young age, and told Rolling Stone, "My little boyfriend used to take me to school every day, so I grew up listening to a lot of trap music."
-Before rapping, Yung Miami was an Instagram influencer who promoted her own fashion line.
+Before rapping, Yung Miami was an Instagram influencer who promoted her own fashion line selling clothes and other items.

 Family

 Yung Miami is the mother of a son born 2013 and daughter born 2019.
 Her son's father was fatally shot in 2020.
 Her daughter's father is record producer Southside.

 On August 6, 2019, Yung Miami was the victim of a drive-by shooting after leaving Circle House Studios in Miami.
 An unknown assailant inside a car with no lights on attempted to fire shots into her vehicle, striking her red Mercedes-Benz G-Class in the spare tire.
 She was not injured.